 |innodb_rows_updated||The average number of rows updated by InnoDB per second|

-On the Custom Dashboard page, select a database engine tab.
+- On the Custom Dashboard page, click a tab to select a database engine.

-On the database engine tab, click Add Monitoring Dashboard.
+- On the specified database engine tab, click Add Monitoring Dashboard.

-Select the target instances and metrics and then click the icon.
+- Select the instances and metrics and then click the icon.